twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 ### NULLIFICATION RAY
-- **Level:** 1d6 + 3
+- **레벨:** 1d6 + 3
-- **Effect:** The user can immediately end one ongoing effect within long range that is produced by an artifact, cypher, or special ability.
+- **효과:** The user can immediately end one ongoing effect within long range that is produced by an artifact, cypher, or special ability.

 ### NUTRITION AND HYDRATION
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** The user can go without food and water for a number of days equal to the cypher’s level without ill effect.
+- **효과:** The user can go without food and water for a number of days equal to the cypher’s level without ill effect.

 ### PERFECT MEMORY
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Allows the user to mentally record everything they see for thirty seconds per cypher level and store the recording permanently in their long-term memory.
+- **효과:** Allows the user to mentally record everything they see for thirty seconds per cypher level and store the recording permanently in their long-term memory.
 This cypher is useful for watching someone pick a specific lock, enter a complex code, or do something else that happens quickly.

 ### PERFECTION
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** The user treats their next action as if they had rolled a natural 20.
+- **효과:** The user treats their next action as if they had rolled a natural 20.

 ### PERSONAL ENVIRONMENT FIELD
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Creates an aura of temperature and atmosphere that will sustain a human safely for a day.
+- **효과:** Creates an aura of temperature and atmosphere that will sustain a human safely for a day.
 The aura extends to 1 foot (30 cm) around the user (double that radius if the cypher is level 7 or higher).
 It does not protect against sudden flashes of temperature change (such as from a heat ray).
 A small number of these cyphers (1%) accommodate the preferred environment of a nonhuman, nonterrestrial creature.

 PHASE CHANGER
 Effect: Puts the user out of phase for one minute (two minutes if the cypher is level 6 or higher).
 During this time, they can pass through solid objects as though they were entirely insubstantial, like a ghost.
 They cannot make physical attacks or be physically attacked.

 ### PHASE DISRUPTOR
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Puts a portion of a physical structure (like a wall or floor) out of phase for one hour.
+- **효과:** Puts a portion of a physical structure (like a wall or floor) out of phase for one hour.
 It affects an area equal to one 5-foot (1.5 m) cube per cypher level.
 While the area is out of phase, creatures and objects can pass through it as if it were not there, although one cannot see through it, and it blocks light.

 ### POISON (EMOTION)
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** The victim feels a specific emotion for one hour.
+- **효과:** The victim feels a specific emotion for one hour.
 Roll a d100 to determine the emotion.
 (Most poisons are not considered cyphers, except for a very few that are unique.)
 01–20
 Anger.
 Likely to attack anyone who disagrees with them.
 Very hard to interact with; all such actions are hindered by two steps.